Washington County, Arkansas: History

-The site of the Civil War battle at Prairie Grove is now a state park.
+The site of the Civil War battle at Prairie Grove is a state park.

 Washington County began as part of the Cherokee Territory, following an 1817 treaty.
 The area was next known as Lovely County, and one year later Washington County was created after another Cherokee treaty.
 The court house was centrally located in the city of Washington, modern-day Fayetteville (renamed to avoid confusion with Washington, Arkansas in South Arkansas).
 The Lee Creek Valley in southern Washington County contained many of the county's early settlements, including Cane Hill and Evansville.

 Arkansas College and Cane Hill College were both founded in Washington County within a day of each other in 1834, with the University of Arkansas being founded in Fayetteville in 1871.
 The county witnessed major battles during the American Civil War, including the Battle of Fayetteville, the Battle of Prairie Grove, and the Battle of Cane Hill.
 The county then was sparsely settled and the residents were divided in their allegiance, since it had few enslaved people, plantations almost nonexistent, and political news came by White River travelers, not from the pro-Confederate southern part of the state.
 A Butterfield Overland Mail route was established through the county in 1858, causing more families to settle there.

 In 1856, what appears to be an act of vengeance, prompted by a Black woman killing, in self-defense, a white man who sexually assaulted her, led to the lynching of two Black men and the hanging of another.